Product

 When a Material is started, it keeps a snapshot of the Repeat Plan used at that moment.

-If you later change the Subject's default plan, old Materials do not unexpectedly move around.
+If you later change the Subject's selected plan, old Materials do not unexpectedly move around.
+New Materials use the new plan.
+Started Materials keep their original schedule.

 Calendar